zerofo/emuiibo/README.md

 **NOTE**: if anyone is willing to make savedata editors for this amiibo saves, I'm pretty sure it would be extremely helpful for many users.

+## License exemption

+- The Ryujinx project/team is exempt from GPLv2 licensing, and may make use of emuiibo's code licensing it under their current license.

 ## Credits

 - Everyone who contributed to the original **nfp-mitm** project (forks): *Subv, ogniK, averne, spx01, SciresM*